 A great example of this is when many business pages were recently hurt when Facebook updated it’s algorithm, decreasing the reach of business pages.
 There was nothing business’s could do except complain.
 At the end of the day they had to accept the new rules and move forward or move on.

 The same thing could happen on another social platform at any time.
 YouTube could start charging you to store videos on their servers.
 Twitter could decide to become a premium platform where business’s have to “pay to play”.
 In either of these circumstances if you don’t pay then you no longer get to communicate with your customers.

 You have NO control on these social platforms.

 If you have your own website, and it’s the “hub” of your business, then you have 100% control of your situation.

 Like the store analogy above, you can have your own store and still setup a rack of your items in someone else’s store.
 Why wouldn’t you?
-Especially if they offer it for free.
+Especially if they offer the space for free.
 Not only do you control your store, you also get to use someone else’s space to market your items and make some sales.
-If they close down then you might lose a great marketing space, but you aren’t our of business.
+If they close down then you might lose a great marketing space, but you aren’t out of business.

 This is how you should treat social media.

 Use social media as a marketing platform to drive traffic back to your website.
 Use that traffic to grow your email and customer list so you can communicate with them any time, any where.
 On your own terms.